-Busy-B Productions is a brand co-founded and co-owned by Isse Samie.
+Busy-B Productions (AKA Busy Bee Productions/Busy B Productions) is a brand co-founded and co-owned by Isse Samie.

-Busy-B was founded in 2018 following Samie's dismissal from Telegram Studios and its related companies as a result of the #MeToo movement, but the company was officially registered and launched in 2019.
-It is used by Samie to commercially exploit copyrights in his ownership through limited record and merchandise sales (including clothing and special edition skateboards), as well as resell records.
-Busy-B’s inventory is distributed exclusively through Hot Stuff, a record webstore founded and owned by Samie’s childhood friend Per Faeltenborg which started as a mail-order record seller/distributor in 1986 (at which time Samie also worked with the company).
-Samie has worked with Hot Stuff throughout his career as a preferred record distributor for all of his labels.
+Busy-B distributes its inventory exclusively through Hot Stuff, a record webstore founded and owned by Samie’s childhood friend Per Faeltenborg that began in 1986 as a mail-order record seller/distributor (at which time Samie also worked with the company).
+Samie has worked with Hot Stuff throughout his career as a preferred record distributor for all of his labels and artists.

-The Busy-B Productions name and logo were taken from obscure 1960’s New Orleans garage rock label Busy-B owned by Jeb Banashak, son of famed New Orleans label/distributor owner Joe Banashak (Allen Toussaint, Aaron Neville, Bobby Womack, Ike & Tina Turner).
-It is unclear why Samie decided to use the name and logo for his own company, however according to Jeb Banashak, no permission was ever requested by or granted to Samie to use Banashak’s trademarked material.
+Busy-B Productions took its name and logo from 1960s New Orleans garage rock label Busy-B, founded and owned by Jeb Banashak as a teenager.
+Jeb is the son of famed New Orleans music industry entrepreneur Joe Banashak, who is best known as the founder of Minit Records (Allen Toussaint, Aaron Neville, Bobby Womack, Ike & Tina Turner).
+It is unclear why Samie decided to use the name and logo for his own company, however, according to statements made by Jeb Banashak to Amelia Trask—whose aunt recorded a single with Banashak on Busy-B in the 1960s—Samie never requested permission from Banashak to use his copyrighted material.

 Dolores Recordings was a Gothenburg-based record label owned by Isse Samie and Klas Lunding.